For your reference, we recommend that you:

 Item 6: Two copies of confirmation of payment of school tuition fees.
 This info will be in a letter from the Smith study abroad office to the consulate.
 You don't need to do anything for this.

 Item 7: A statement containing exact details of income and assets, with official proof and/or bank statements (two copies each).
+This is often downloadable from your online banking portal.
+Screenshots will not suffice.
 The purpose of this item is to show you won't be dependent on Swiss public assistance while you are in Geneva.
 So while there is no specific amount of funds you must show, you do need to show that you or your parents have some amount of money available to support you in Geneva by submitting a recent bank statement.
 Be sure that the banking information you include states the account holder's name.
-If you submit a bank statement for an account that is not in your name, you must also submit copies of your sponsor's passport and a statement from the owner of the account, saying something like "Please see the attached bank statement for proof that I have sufficient funds to support my daughter, (your name here), during her study abroad experience in Geneva, Switzerland."
+If you submit a bank statement for an account that is not in your name, you must also submit copies of your sponsor's passport and a statement from the owner of the account, saying something like "Please see the attached bank statement for proof that I have sufficient funds to support my daughter, (your name here), during their study abroad experience in Geneva, Switzerland."
 The statement should be signed and dated.

 Item 8: Two copies of previous diplomas and school certificates.
-Request an official Smith (or your home institution) transcript.
-Open it, and make a copy.
+Request an official electronic copy of your Smith (or your home institution) transcript.
+What you have access to in Workday is not sufficient.
+Please see the Registrar's Office website for instructions to request an official copy.

-Item 11: Two copies of a brief essay on your future plans.
-Be brief, no more than one page.
+Item 10: Two copies of a brief essay on your future plans.
+Be brief, no more than a few paragraphs.
 Be sure to include that you will return to your home school to finish your degree following your term abroad.

 Photos must be official passport photos taken against a plain background, without hats or smiles, etc. Face must be between 32mm and 36mm high, from chin to top of head.
-Please click here to see additional photo requirements (PDF).
-We have a hole punch in the OIS which can trim the photos down to the appropriate outside dimensions, but please ensure you follow the requirements for the size of your face in the photo.
+Please click here to see additional photo requirements (PDF), ensuring you follow the requirements for the size of your face in the photo.

-Attach three correctly sized photos to your visa application forms, and paper clip the fourth photo to one application.
+Submit your photos with your visa application forms.
 If you have trouble getting the photo to the right dimensions in millimeters, the OIS has a cut out tool that can be used to ensure they are the right size.
+DO NOT STAPLE THEM TO YOUR APPLICATION FORMS.